In order to sit for the Written Exam for primary board certification in Urological Surgery, a candidate must meet the following eligibility criteria:

 Exam Dates and Deadlines

-The Written Exam is generally offered in May and October via a remote proctoring platform.
+The Written Exam is offered annually in April via a remote proctoring platform.
 The application period opens five months prior to the exam.

 Exam Content Outline